thinkwee/NOVER/README.md

 export WANDB_ENTITY=your_entity
 ```

 2. NOVER uses [Hydra](https://hydra.cc/docs/intro/) for configuration management.
 To run an experiment, simply create a YAML file specifying only the parameters you want to override.
 For example, see `config/my_exp.yaml`.
 For the full list of configurable options, refer to `config/config.yaml`.

-Some key parameters to customize include:
+- Some key parameters to customize include:

-- **Project identification**:
   - `project.suffix`: A unique identifier for your training run
   - `project.wandb_project`: Your Weights & Biases project name
   - `project.save_base_path`: Directory to save model checkpoints